FiberMoose/gallo/README.md

 # (RPA SaaS Interview challenge)aaS
-This is a github repo setup as part of an interview challenge at a poultry-based startup.
+This is a github repo setup as part of an interview challenge at a poultry-themed startup.

 # Usage
 ### 1. Basic interactive usage